k4sh4n1/research/proposal.md

 A rough timeline might be approximately estimated as follows.

 * Year 1: literature review, investigating methods to adopt
+* Year 2 and 3
-* Year 2: mathematical framework development for methods
+   * Agile sprints of mathematical framework development for methods
-* Year 3: implementation and validation
+   * Agile sprints of implementation and validation
 * Year 4: optimization and dissertation writing

 ## Preliminary results